alexhumphreys/dummy-server/README.md

 Test to see if I can make a server that:

-[x] logs to STDOUT
+- [x] logs to STDOUT
+- [x] uses `pack` for dependencies
-[ ] makes requests to other services before responding to requests [ ] calls some node function provided by an external library [ ] connects to a DB
+- [ ] makes requests to other services before responding to requests
+- [ ] calls some node function provided by an external library
+- [ ] connects to a DB